suyeonson/docs/src/partials/_setup.md

 Simpla's HTML elements need to be loaded onto your page before you can use them.
 The `elements` property takes either an array of full paths to elements, or an object with a `base` url and an array of relative `paths`.

-**Note:** All elements _must_ be loaded from the same place, otherwise dependencies wont be properly resolved.
+**Note:** All elements _must_ be loaded from the same place, otherwise dependencies won't be properly resolved.

 ## Hosting elements locally